stevedonovan/llua/readme.md

 to have a reference to the string.
 Lua strings can contain nuls, so to be safe use `array_len(s)` rather than `strlen(s)` to determine length.

+For accessing a large Lua string without wanting a copy, the special type specifier 'L' will force all Lua values (including strings) to be reference objects.
+Once you have the string reference, `llua_tostring` gives you the managed pointer.

 `llua_callf` can return a single value, by using the special type "r".
 Because llib objects have run-time info, the return value can always be distinguished from an error, which is llib's solution to C's single-value-return problem.